All Episodes

 There's nothing true here.

-We're gonna find out in fairly short order because we now have what would be called a treasure trove of documents tying Russia to uranium one, uh, which will validate as we now have the the NDA lifted off this FBI informant just to take you back.
+We're going to find out in fairly short order because we now have what would be called a treasure trove of documents tying Russia to uranium-1, which will validate as we now have the NDA lifted off this FBI informant.

 We discovered that there were agents working on behalf of Vladimir Putin and the hostile regime of Russia for the very purpose of getting a foothold into the uranium market in America.